-When you run Open Liberty in development mode, known as dev mode, the server listens for file changes and automatically recompiles and deploys your updates whenever you save a new change.
+When you run Open Liberty in dev mode, dev mode listens for file changes and automatically recompiles and deploys your updates whenever you save a new change.
 Run the following goal to start Open Liberty in dev mode:

-After you see the following message, your application server in dev mode is ready:
+After you see the following message, your Liberty instance is ready in dev mode:

 Dev mode holds your command-line session to listen for file changes.
 Open another command-line session to continue, or open the project in your editor.

 add() function is for adding entries to the inventory.
 The